 Hypertension, or high blood pressure is not an uncommon medical condition in Singapore.
 While most of us are aware of the general consequences of having high blood pressure, did you know that there are, in fact, differences in how high blood pressure affects men and women?

 As a rule of thumb, you should know that you’re at risk of developing high blood pressure if your blood pressure is between 130/80 to 139/89 mm Hg.
 Beyond this point, if your blood pressure rises to 140/90 mm Hg and above, you would have developed high blood pressure.

 High Blood Pressure: Is it More Common in Men or Women?

 It is well known that hypertension is a leading risk factor for heart disease and other related serious medical conditions such as stroke.
-Typically, regardless of sex, the older you are, the higher risk of hypertension you have.
+Typically, regardless of sex, the older you are, the higher your risk of hypertension.

 One study has demonstrated that, overall, the prevalence of hypertension is higher in men than in women, regardless of age group.
 Further interesting patterns and gender disparities emerge, however, when we take into consideration different age groups.

 Other studies have shown that men younger than 65 consistently exhibit higher levels of hypertension than women in the same age group.
 Such gender differences are particularly pronounced in early adulthood.